 - For dinner, check out a spot that you didn’t make it to yesterday or you can cook at your Airbnb!

 - First things first: COFFEE!
 Head to Ali’i Coffee for some caffeine for the day.
-(Note: Closed Sundays)
+(Note: Ali’i Coffee is closed on Sundays)

 - You may have just eaten a whole box of malasadas and that’s ok!
 Next stop: Hiking to the top of Diamond Head.
 This 1.8 mile round trip hike gains 452 feet and has some crazy awesome views of Honolulu and the East Side.
 It’s $5 to park (cash only) and it gets really busy and hot, so plan to arrive early!